 Other examples of extreme data scale on MongoDB:

-MongoDB Management Service (MMS) makes it easy to scale.
-You can provision and scale sharded clusters across multiple data centers in a single click.
+MongoDB Ops Manager, included with MongoDB Enterprise Advanced, makes it easy to scale.
+You can deploy and scale sharded clusters across multiple data centers in a single click.

-You can’t optimize what you can’t measure.
-With MMS, visualize over 100 performance metrics and tune your deployment.
+You can't optimize what you can't measure.
+With Ops Manager and Cloud Manager, visualize over 100 performance metrics and tune your deployment.
 Set up custom alerts that trigger when metrics go out of range, so you can discover performance issues before your users do.
-Try MMS for free.
+Try MongoDB Enterprise Advanced with Ops Manager for free.

 With MongoDB Consulting, solve scaling and high availability.
 A MongoDB consulting engineer provides expert guidance on the inner workings of sharding MongoDB, as well as replication, failover, and backup.
 The engineer then gives you detailed recommendations on how to apply best practices to your deployment.